zerasul/mdbook_en/9Sprites/sprites.md

 # 9. Sprites

 We already have our first more colorful example with some backgrounds.
-But something else is needed, to give life to our first game; we need another parts like the player, or the enemies.
+But something else is needed, to give life to our first game; we need other parts like the player, or the enemies.
 Let's talk about the Sprites.

-A Sprite is a bitmap (usually) that represents an object in the game without the need of additional calculations by the CPU; either the player, enemies, objects that we can interact, etc. The Sprites can be static, or have animations that can help us to give life to our game.
+A Sprite is a bitmap (usually) that represents an object in the game without the need of additional calculations by the CPU; either the player, enemies, objects that we can interact with, etc. The Sprites can be static, or have animations that can help us to give life to our game.

 Therefore, in this chapter, we are going to talk about Sprites; starting to talk about what they are, and how we can use them in our games in Sega Mega Drive.
 We will talk about how Sprites are built in Mega Drive, followed by how to import Sprite resources, using _rescomp_, and how they are used by SGDK and the Sprite engine it integrates.